wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 This is the code that displays the block in the editor, also known as the `Edit` component.
 There are a couple of things to note here.

-The first is that the component returns what looks like a paragraph block with some text inside it.:
+The first is that the component returns what looks like a paragraph tag with some text inside it.:

 ```jsx
 return (